fraunhofer-iem/dodo-database-service/doc/KPIs/FaultCorrectionRate.md

 ## Description

 The Fault Correction Rate describes the development team's capability to respond to bug reports.
-It is a quantitative indicator for which we consider all issues labeled `bug` (or some other equivalent tag) that existed at the time of the release.
+It is a quantitative indicator for which we consider all issues labeled `bug` (or some other equivalent tag) that existed at the time of a release.
 The Fault Correction Rate is the amount of closed `bug` issues divided by the total amount of `bug` issues.

 ## Calculation